yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 Now we have

 <code class="no-highlight">
-World -> Function -> List of Objects -> Atoms -> Display
+Main loop -> World -> Function -> List of Objects -> Atoms -> Display
 </code>

-And the World state could change.
+The World state could change.
-Then it is no more straightforward for the compiler to understand when not to recompute the entire list of atoms.
+The compiler can no more optimize the computation for us.

-Then to optimize we will have to make things a little less separate.
+We have to manually explain when to redraw the shape.

-We must control the flow of atom generation.
+To optimize we must do some things in a lower level.

-Mostly the program is the same as before, but instead of providing a function, we will provide the list of atoms directly.
+Mostly the program remains the same, but it will provide the list of atoms directly.

 <div style="display:none">